icuter/jsql/README.md

 - JDK8+

 ## Features
-1. Connection Pool
+1. Connection/JdbcExecutor pool
-2. SQL Builder
+2. SQL syntax like builder
+3. Transaction
-3. Support common dialects
+4. Support common dialects
-4. Auto paging
+5. Auto paging
-5. Jdbc Executor for query, update or batch update
+6. Jdbc executor for query, update or batch update
-6. Super lightweight ORM
+7. Super lightweight ORM
-7. Against SQL inject
+8. Against SQL inject

 ## Quick Start
-As following example, you can learn how to new a Connection from JSQLDataSource, Build SQL with Builder, and finally execute with JdbcExecutor.
+As following example, you can learn how to new a `Connection` from `JSQLDataSource`, Build SQL with Builder, and finally execute with JdbcExecutor.

 ```java
 JSQLDataSource dataSource = new JSQLDataSource("url", "username", "password");